daostack/arc.js_legacy/docs/Daos.md

 });
 ```

-Put the last two examples together and you have a DAO with founders and schemes and can really start to realize the full potential of a DAO in the DAOstack stack.
+Put the last two examples together and you have a DAO with founders and schemes and can start to realize the potential of a DAO in the DAOstack ecosystem.

 !!! info
     Refer here to [more about schemes](Proposals#schemes).